vondele/matetrack/README.md

 * **`matetrack.epd`**: The successor to `ChestUCI_23102018.epd`, with all illegal positions removed and all known errors corrected.
 The plots shown above are based on this file.
 It contains 6556 mate problems, ranging from mate in 1 (#1) to #126 for positions with between 4 and 32 pieces.
 In 26 positions the side to move is going to get mated.
 * `matetrackpv.epd`: The same as `matetrack.epd`, but for each position the file also includes a PV leading to the checkmate, if such a PV is known.
 * `matedtrack.epd`: Derived from `matetrackpv.epd` by applying a best move in all those positions, where the winning side is to move, and where a best move is known.
 The order of the positions in `matedtrack.epd` corresponds 1:1 to the order in `matetrack.epd`.
 So the new test suite still contains 6556 mate problems, but for 6535 of them the side to move is going to get mated.
-* `mates2000.epd`: A smaller test suite with 2000 positions ranging from #1 to #7.
-In 1000 positions the side to move is going to get mated.
+* `mates2000.epd`: A smaller test suite with 2000 positions ranging from #1 to #27.
+A random selection of those positions in `matetrack.epd` and `matedtrack.epd` (895 mate in, 1105 mated in) that could be solved in less than 1M nodes by Stockfish.

 ### Automatic creation of new test positions